A weak regularity lemma for polynomials: Applications

 \begin{lemma} Let $\X \sub \Forms^r(\F_q)$ be weak $\e$-regular.
 For every line $\ell \sub \F^r$ in direction $e_1$, if $\Pr[\X \in \ell] > \e q^{-(r-1)}$ then $\ell \sub \Image\X$. \end{lemma} \begin{proof} By the definition of weak $\e$-regularity (recall~(\ref{eq:line})), for every $y \in \ell$ we have

 Thus $y \in \Image\X$, which completes the proof. \end{proof}

+Motivated by Lemma~\ref{lemma:contain-line}, we proceed to prove results about popular lines in the image of polynomial decompositions (equivalently, of polynomials in not necessarily independent variables).
+These results do not assume weak regularity.

-We say that a polynomial decomposition $P = F(\X)$ is \emph{irredundant} if there is no polynomial $F'$ with $\Supp F' \subsetneq \Supp F$ such that $F'(\X)=F(\X)$.\footnote{Recall that $\Supp F$ denotes the support of $F$, meaning the set of monomials appearing with a nonzero coefficient in $F$.}
+We say that a polynomial decomposition $P = F(\X)$ is \emph{irredundant} if there is no polynomial $F'$ with $\Supp F' \subsetneq \Supp F$ such that $F'(\X)=F(\X)$.\footnote{As usual, this is an equality of polynomials.
+Recall that $\Supp F$ denotes the support of $F$, meaning the set of monomials appearing with a nonzero coefficient in $F$.} Note that the definition of a weak $\e$-regular decomposition (Definition~\ref{def:reg}) is independent of the choice of $F$, so there is no loss of generality in assuming it is irredundant, as we will later do.

-We will need a few more auxiliary results.
-First, we shows that a decomposition of a polynomial $P$ into forms need not involve terms of higher degree than that of $P$.
+First, we show that a decomposition of a polynomial $P$ into forms need not involve terms of higher degree than that of $P$.

 \begin{lemma}[irredundant degree] For $P \in \Poly$, let $P = F(\X)$, with $\X \sub \Forms$, be an irredundant decomposition.
 For every monomial $M$ in the support of $F$, $\deg M(\X) \le \deg P$. \end{lemma} \begin{proof} Since every $X_i$ is homogeneous, for every monomial $M \in \Supp(F)$, all the monomials that result from expanding $M(\X)$ are of the same degree.
 Thus, for each $k$, the degree-$k$ part of $F(\X)$ is equal to $\sum M(\X)$ with the sum over all monomials $M \in \Supp(F)$ with $\deg M(\X)=k$.
 Therefore, if $F'$ is obtained from $F$ by removing from its support all monomials $M$ with $\deg M(\X)=k$, for $k>\deg F(\X)$, then we still have $F'(\X)=F(\X)$.
 We deduce that if there exists a monomial $M \in \Supp(F)$ with $\deg M(\X) > \deg F(\X)$, then $P=F(\X)$ is not an irredundant decomposition, completing the proof. \end{proof}